The Fibonacci numbers for are defined by

 fibM' n creates a new closure, with a new

 values list.
 (So

-fibM' uses quadratic storage, as well as exponential time—what a triumph!)
+fibM' uses exponential storage, as well as exponential time—what a triumph!)

 fibM needs some care.
 We have to introduce an auxillary `part-memoized’ function, and in turn we have to be careful in

 fibAux to use memoized values, rather than recursive calls to

 fibAux.
 Maybe we could make all this a one-time effort, by writing a function

 memoize :: (a -> a) -> (a -> a), such that